mawegrzyn-ux/STIAB-troubleshooting/documentation.md

 1. I want to **choose my system** (or say *I’m not sure*) so I don’t get irrelevant answers.
 2. I want to **type my issue** in my own words so I don’t have to know technical terms.
 3. I want the app to **suggest possible problems** so I can pick the closest one.
+4. I want the app to **show the system name in suggestions when I pick “I’m not sure.”**
-4. I want GPT to **explain the fix in plain language** so I can understand it.
+5. I want GPT to **explain the fix in plain language** so I can understand it.
-5. I want to **confirm if the fix worked** with a simple Yes/No button.
+6. I want to **confirm if the fix worked** with a simple Yes/No button.
-6. If the fix didn’t work, I want the app to **suggest another solution** without me starting over.
+7. If the fix didn’t work, I want the app to **suggest another solution** without me starting over.
-7. If no solutions work, I want the app to **tell me to contact support** instead of guessing.
+8. If no solutions work, I want the app to **tell me to contact support** instead of guessing.
+9. I want the app to **show categories of common problems** so I can pick quickly.
+10. I want to **see immediate quick fixes** before GPT finishes its answer.
+11. I want the app to **be easy to use on a tablet** with minimal typing.
+12. I want the option to **get help in my own language** when working across EMEA.

 ---